mia-workshop/MIA-Shared-Task-2022/README.md

 - **March 6,  2022**: We released baseline models, train and development data.
 - **March 19,  2022**: We added new baseline (mDPR + mGEN trained on our official data) with prediction results.
 - **March 21,  2022**: We released test data files at [data/eval/mia_2022_test_xorqa_without_answers.jsonl (XOR test data without answer data)](data/eval/mia_2022_test_xorqa_without_answers.jsonl) and [data/eval/mkqa_test_without_answers.zip (MKQA test data without answer data)](data/eval/mkqa_test_without_answers.zip).
+- **March 24,  2022**: Our submission site on EvalAI is now up!
+You can now test your predictions on the dev set, and submissions on the test set will be open on April 1.

 ### Overview
 Cross-lingual Open Question Answering is a challenging multilingual NLP task, where given questions are written in a user’s preferred language, a system needs to find evidence in large-scale document collections written in many different languages, and return an answer in the user's preferred language, as indicated by their question.